-We’ve reached out to Randy Lucas, a CPA specializing in energy and tax issues, to clarify common points of confusion around the residential portion of the Federal Investment Tax Credit for solar (now 26%, soon to be 22% in 2021, and 0% in 2022).
+We’ve reached out to Randy Lucas, a CPA specializing in energy and tax issues, to clarify common points of confusion around the residential portion of the Federal Investment Tax Credit for solar (now 26%, stepping down to 22% in 2023).
 He’s provided guidance on What Is and Isn’t Eligible for the Federal Investment Tax Credit (ITC), as well as When’s the Best Time to Go Solar to Take Advantage of the ITC.

 He’s back again with a case study example to illustrate what can be claimed on the residential ITC when working with a home solar upgrade while re-roofing.

 For homeowners who already own solar systems, there are opportunities to add to the existing system while taking advantage of the residential solar Federal Investment Tax Credit (ITC).
 Here’s an example of a unique case our firm recently worked on with a family who owned a 10kW system on their primary residence that was originally installed back in 2011 that is fully operational today, however the home now needs a roof replacement which requires uninstalling the system.

 The homeowners decided in addition to the roof upgrade and uninstall, to expand the system to 12.5kW and replace the original racking with improved, lighter racking material that was not available in 2011.
 After the full roof replacement, the expanded 12.5kW system with the new racking was installed with new wiring and connected to the original inverter.